 If you have been through the process of getting a hearing aid, you probably must have scratched your head when looking at the bill.
 The price for a hearing aid typically ranges from $1,500 to $3,500 per unit.
-Double that if you need one for every ear!
+Double that if you need one for each ear!
 To the average American household, this is equivalent of up to 2 months of income!

 Most hearing aids today are made up of digital signal processors.
 What is surprising is that digital technology was expected to reduce the production cost of a hearing aid.
 After all, digital technology has also made consumer electronics far less costly: think of how the cost of an average DVD player has plunged over the last decade.

 The components of a hearing aid are indeed commoditized: they cost at most $50 to $150 per device but can go as low as a few dollars.
 If on top of this, most major manufacturers have shifted their production to low-cost China (e.g. Phonak), why do consumers still see rising price levels?

 For a while, increasing amounts of R&D spend shifted towards developing sophisticated signal processing software that tackled anything from complex speech recognition situations to effective noise cancellation.
 However, that has become standard too.